mstewart796/BankPy_Estacio/README.md

-# BankPy
+# MyBankSim

-BankPy is a simple Python application that emulates a banking system.
+MyBankSim is a simple Python application that emulates a banking system.
 Users can create accounts, manage their money through deposits, withdrawals, and transfers, and view a list of all registered accounts.
 The application features a user-friendly command-line interface for seamless interaction.

 ## Features